Chip giant Qualcomm names Amon CEO as 5G era ramps up

 Mollenkopf will remain with Qualcomm as an adviser for a period of time, the company said.

-Reporting by Munsif Vengattil in Bengaluru and Stephen Nellis in San Francisco; Editing by Anil D’Silva and Pravin Char
+Reporting by Munsif Vengattil in Bengaluru and Stephen Nellis in San Francisco; Editing by Pravin Char and Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.